cfurst/CronJobManager/README.md

 CronJobManager
 ==============

 A node-cron wrapper that manages many jobs at once.
-This is built using of [Nick Campbell's node-cron fork](https://github.com/ncb000gt/node-cron).
+This is built using  [cron](https://www.npmjs.com/package/cron) as the underlying cron lib.

 Installation
 =============